France–Germany relations: 1930s

-The Great Depression on 1929-33 soured the mood in France, and plunged Germany into economic hardship and violent internal unrest.
-From 1933 under Adolf Hitler, Germany began to pursue an aggressive policy in Europe.
+Following the death of Stresemann in 1929, the Great Depression offered new challenges for French-German relations, even if politicians still attempted to bring about a détente.
+The Depression plunged Germany into economic hardship and internal unrest which aided the growth of the Nazi Party.
+From 1933, under Adolf Hitler, Germany began to pursue an aggressive policy in Europe.
 Meanwhile, France in the 1930s was politically divided.
 Above all, the country dreaded another war; the French feared would again be fought on their soil for the third time, and again destroy a large percentage of their young men.
 France's stagnant population meant that it would find it difficult to withhold the sheer force of numbers of a German invasion; it was estimated Germany could put two men of fighting age in the field for every French soldier.
 Thus in the 1930s the French, with their British allies, pursued a policy of appeasement of Germany, failing to respond to the remilitarization of the Rhineland, although this put the German army on a larger stretch of the French border.

+Four Power Pact was signed in July 1933 during the interwar period, a time marked by political instability in Europe after World War I and the limitations of the League of Nations.
+The pact was chiefly proposed by Benito Mussolini of Italy as a means to reduce the influence of smaller nations in European diplomacy and to strengthen coordination among major powers into anti-Soivet bloc, particularly in managing conflicts and security issues effectively.
+Freach and German Foreign Minister was represented by Aristide Briand and Baron Konstantin von Neurath.
+However, The pact was not ratified by the French Parliament and ultimately failed due to France's refusal.
+Germany have national interests as well mutual distrust towards France encourage alliances with Eastern European countries.